TheoG2022/Team4_Project2/README.md

 The user can select one out of five countries:
 [Iceland](https://www.ferdamalastofa.is/en/recearch-and-statistics/numbers-of-foreign-visitors), [Jamaica](https://tourismanalytics.com/jamaica.html), [Portugal](https://tradingeconomics.com/portugal/tourist-arrivals), [Singapore](https://stan.stb.gov.sg/public/sense/app/877a079c-e05f-4871-8d87-8e6cc1963b02/sheet/3df3802e-2e5b-4c79-950d-d7265c4c07a9/state/analysis), [UK](https://data.worldbank.org/indicator/ST.INT.RCPT.CD?locations=GB)

-*The available historical data varies by country, the model in Tourist Prophet will use all available data.
+*The available historical data varies by country, the model in Tourist Prophet will use all available data.*

+### Steps

 1. Select a country - The app will give you options from the list of countries in the SQL database
 2. Create a variable - The app will ask whether the user wants to create a dummy variable for the pandemic.
 The dummy will take the value of 1 if the month falls within the pandemic and 0 otherwise.
 If the user decides to create the variable it will then ask to specify the first and last month of the pandemic.